 Color of Kindness Project

-In the Color of Kindness Project, Anne Beffel responds to neighbors' and strangers' answers to the question, "What is the color of kindness?"
+In the Color of Kindness Project, Anne Beffel responds to neighbors' and strangers' answers to the question, "What color comes to mind when you think of kindness?"

-Focusing upon color and gesture, Beffel interprets the free associations of people as they move between language and visual imagination.
-In the process, she realizes the power of words to connect beings to one another and our world, and the failure of language to embody the phenomena of color.
+Focusing on color and gesture, Beffel interprets the free associations of people as they move between language and visual imagination.
+In the process, she realizes the power of words to connect beings to one another and our world, and the failure of language to fully embody the phenomena of color.

-Beffel draws her palettes from the flora in her neighborhood, as well as vast land and sea scapes.
+Beffel draws her palettes from the flora in her neighborhood, as well as vast land and seascapes.
 Working en plein air while exploring abstraction, she integrates painting with the relational practices of activating social spaces and interactions.
-Throughout the painting project, she grows to better know her neighbors and produces close to 100 panels with oil.
+Throughout the painting project, she grows to better know others and has produced close to 100 panels with oil pastels on Gessobord.
 The result is a new, hybrid form: painting as social practice.
+The experiences and stories generated by the project are at least as important and the panels themselves.

-Color of Kindness was exhibited at Finlandia University, Hancock, Michigan.
+Color of Kindness was exhibited at Finlandia University, Hancock, Michigan in 2013.

 Project Funded By: